 Rebekah Bastian is a strategic product executive and corporate culture leader.
-Coming over from Microsoft in 2005, she helped to build and grow Zillow Group from a stealth pre-launch startup of 20 employees to a $7B+ market cap company of over 3,000 employees.
-Rebekah has been a major driver of the product strategy, organizational transformation and cultural innovation throughout the company’s growth.
+Coming over from Microsoft in 2005, she helped to build and grow Zillow from a stealth pre-launch startup of 20 employees to a $13B+ market cap company of over 5,000 employees.
+Rebekah was a major driver of the product strategy, organizational transformation and cultural innovation throughout the company’s growth.

-During Rebekah’s 15 years as a product leader, she started a listing feed program to import millions of real estate listings, spearheaded a cross-platform suite of mobile apps, created and led the product org for the Premier Agent business – responsible for >70% of Zillow Group’s revenue – and led evolving revenue models for ecommerce and sales platforms.
+During Rebekah’s 20 years as a product leader, she has started a listing feed program to import millions of real estate listings, spearheaded a cross-platform suite of mobile apps, created and led the product org for the Premier Agent business – responsible for >70% of Zillow’s revenue – and led evolving revenue models for ecommerce and sales platforms.
 She also managed and led the cross-brand digital advertising integration after acquiring Trulia – a complex multi-team effort that was completed three months ahead of schedule without negative impact on the business.

-Recognizing her strategic leadership skills coupled with her success in organizational growth, Zillow Group selected Rebekah to found the new Community & Culture organization, responsible for Equity & Belonging, Cultural Engagement, and Social Impact Products.
-This transition has proven Rebekah’s effectiveness as an operator and a leader across the business, from products to people.
+Recognizing her strategic leadership skills coupled with her success in organizational growth, Zillow Group selected Rebekah to found the inaugural Community & Culture organization, responsible for Equity & Belonging, Cultural Engagement, and Social Impact Products.
+This transition proved Rebekah’s effectiveness as an operator and a leader across the business, from products to people.